yifan-hou/hardware_interfaces/README.md

 https://github.com/google/protobuf/blob/master/src/README.md

 ## Download this repo
-If use in ROS, download it as a package.
+If use in ROS, download it as a ROS package.
 ```
 cd path_to_catkin_workspace/src
 git clone git@mlab.ri.cmu.edu:mlab-infra/egm.git